michaelkolesidis/sticky-notes/README.md

-# stuff-people-do
+# Sticky Notes
-A to-do list web app.
+A sticky notes web application.
+It's my first project ever (and it shows).